OpenGVLab/vinci/README.md

 2. Push live stream
 With an smartphone app or GoPro/DJI cameras, push the stream to: `rtmp://YOUR_IP_ADDRESS/vinci/livestream`

-For smartphones, the ["Sinsiam (芯象)"](https://www.sinsam.com/) App can be used from streaming.

 With a webcam, use the following command: `ffmpeg -f video4linux2 -framerate 30 -video_size 1280x720 -i /dev/video1 -f alsa -i default  -vcodec libx264 -preset ultrafast -pix_fmt yuv420p -video_size 1280x720   -c:a aac -threads 0 -f flv rtmp://YOUR_IP_ADDRESS:1935/vinci/livestream`

-Note that the IP address of the backend should be accessible to the camera devices.
-E.g., they are in the same network domain.

 #### Interact with Online Video Streaming Demo
 1. Activate Model Service: To wake up the model and begin using it, simply say the wake-up phrase: "你好望舒 (Ni hao wang shu)" (Currently, only Chinese wakeup command is supported)
 2. Chat with Vinci: Once activated, you can start chatting with Vinci with speech.
 The model will respond in text and speech.
 Tip: For the best experience, speak clearly and at a moderate pace.
-3. Generate Predictive Visualizations: If you want to generate a predictive visualization of actions, include the keyword "可视化" in your command.
+3. Generate Predictive Visualizations: If you want to generate a predictive visualization of actions, include the keyword "可视化 （Ke shi hua)" in your command.

 ### 🎬 Gradio Demo for uploaded videos
 ```bash